 In Chapter 7, you have 30 days to file a Statement of Intent indicating which debts you plan to pay, such as those for your home.
 Normally, 6 months after we have filed for Chapter 7, your debts will be discharged.
 In Chapter 13, the discharge occurs sometime between 3 and 5 years, depending on your repayment plan.

 The overall goal of bankruptcy is to discharge your debts and through this action give you a fresh financial start.
 It is not intended as a punishment or to be thought of as a failure on your part.
 It is simply and solely a way to bring severe financial problems back under your control, as overseen by the court.
-At the end of the process you can be debt free.
-We hope that this has answered some of your questions but we know there may be many more.
-Click here to learn more about bankruptcy, its alternatives and what we can do to help you.
+At the end of the process, you can be debt free.